Blogs > Grooming > Should a Barber Shave Your Head or Do It Yourself?

 If you dry shave, this is all you need, while wet shavers will also want a shaving cream like Freebird's Soothing Shave Gel.
 It's $19.95 but will last a long time since you only need a pea-sized amount every time you shave.

 Another product you should include in your shaving arsenal is a moisturizer.
-Freebird's Refreshing Moisturizer costs $24.95, and you also use a pea-sized amount every time.
+Freebird's Refreshing Moisturizer costs as little as $11.65 per bottle, and you only use a pea-sized amount every time.

 Comparing both scenarios, barber visits are expensive.
 For DIY, your shaver cost is equal to one or two barber visits, and your shaver will last for years!
 You also spend less on shaving products versus frequent barber visits because they last a long time.